tunurgitr/teampage/readme.md

 ##### UI / AdminLTE

 - This is the default Bootstrap theme -- I had started working on integrating AdminLTE using [Bower](https://github.com/almasaeed2010/AdminLTE).
 There's also a [nuget package](https://github.com/eralston/AdminLteMvc) that is a helpful starting point for core.
-- I'd plan to fork the AdminLTE nuget package and try to structure something that worked well in core and that took advantage of Tag Helpers to implement components.
+- I'd like to adapt the AdminLTE nuget package and try to structure something that worked well in core and that took advantage of Tag Helpers to implement components.
 That in-and-of-itself is not a small task, but potentially a helpful one as AdminLTE has worked well for me in the past.
-Ideally I'd like that to work alongside the bower package.
+Ideally I'd like that to work alongside the bower package -- maybe using yeoman.